 What We Like About The Garmin Dash Cam 56

-The Garmin dash dam also includes Wi-Fi smartphone app integration, which allows you to connect multiple devices to the same account.
-Plus, you can connect the camera to a compatible smartphone using Bluetooth.
+The Garmin dash cam also includes a built-in Wi-Fi connection for smartphone apps, which allows you to connect multiple devices to the same account.
+Users can connect the camera to a compatible smartphone using Bluetooth to share video.

 We believe the Garmin Dash Cam 56 is a solid option, especially if you’re keeping tabs on a fleet or several vehicles.